 Final Thoughts on the Blue Hawaiian Strain

-The important thing to be aware of if you intend on trying Blue Hawaiian weed is that it is a creeper.
-Some inexperienced smokers of this weed have been caught out by confusing the slow onset of its effects for it being less potent than it actually is.
-This has led to some people consuming too much at once and experiencing some of this strain’s more disorienting side effects, such as dizziness, heightened anxiety, and paranoia.
+The critical thing to be aware of if you intend on trying Blue Hawaiian weed is that it is a creeper.
+Some inexperienced consumers have been caught out by mistaking the slow onset of its effects for a lower potency.
+This has led to some people consuming too much at once.
+As a result, some have experienced this strain’s more disorienting side effects, such as dizziness, heightened anxiety, and paranoia.

-It is also important to remember that the THC level of Blue Hawaiian has quite a wide range; it can be as low as 12%, but samples of this strain have been recorded at twice that amount, at 24%, by cannabis testers Analytical 360.
+It is also important to remember that the THC level of Blue Hawaiian has quite a wide range.
+While it can be as low as 15%, lab tests show that samples of this strain can contain as much as 24% THC.
+Therefore, cannabis novices should leave this strain to more experienced users, who in turn, should be mindful of the creeper nature of its effects.